wellingtoncunha/fresh_banana_classification/README.md

 ## Codebase

-We have been using Google colab to run the scripts below and the dataset, after downloaded from Kaggle, was place in Google Drive.
+We have been using Google colab to run the scripts below and the dataset, after downloaded from Kaggle, was placed in Google Drive.
 Here are the notebooks produced during this research:

 * **[01_select_data.ipynb](01_select_data.ipynb)**: this notebook contains the initial data exploration, along with the splitting of the set in two subsets: